CaptEmulation/nitrogen-website/source/docs/nitrogen/commandManager.md

 -----------------------------
 Executes the active commands in the message queue.
 Should be implemented by subclasses of CommandManager.

+Commands that have reached this point have been passed the start filter (see the CommandManager.start() method details), had a "true" result out of the CommandManager.isRelevant and CommandManager.isCommand methods and finally has recieved a "false" to the CommandManager.obsoletes method.

+An example use of this from the Simple Device guide:

+SimpleLEDManager.prototype.executeQueue = function(callback) {
+var self = this;

+// If you don't have a device, throw an error. if (!this.device) return callback(new Error('no device attached to control manager.'));

+var activeCommands = this.activeCommands();
+if (activeCommands.length === 0) {
+this.session.log.warn('SimpleLEDManager::executeQueue: no active commands to execute.');
+return callback();
+}

+// We will take all of the activeCommand's ids and use pass them to the "response_to".
+// This is important for the "obsoletes" method. var commandIds = [];
+activeCommands.forEach(function(activeCommand) {
+commandIds.push(activeCommand.id);
+});

+// Create the status response
+var message = new nitrogen.Message({
+type: '_myStatusResponse',
+tags: nitrogen.CommandManager.commandTag(self.device.id),
+body: {
+command: {
+message: "My status is good"
+}
+},
+response_to: commandIds
+});

+message.send(_session, function(err, message) {
+if (err) return callback(err);

+// Let the command manager know we processed this _lightOn message by passing it the _isOn message. self.process(new nitrogen.Message(message));

+// Need to callback if there aren't any issues so commandManager can proceed. return callback();
+});
+}

 CommandManager.isRelevant(message)
 ----------------------------------
 Return true if this message is relevant to the CommandManager.
 Should be implemented by subclasses of CommandManager.

+This works in concert with the filter passed into the server in the start method.
+It enables more intricate processing and filtering than the simple filter.
+It is also possible that you could just return true on the method if your filter is correct and you don't want to filter out additional messages.
+For example:

+MyCommandManager.prototype.isRelevant = function(message) {
+return (message.body.property === "value I'm looking for");
+};